-Prior to appointment of member of the Senior Management, the Company will assess the fitness and propriety of the candidates as prescribed under the Group Fit and Proper Policy.
-In addition, in line with the Employee Screening Policy Document issued by BNM, pre-employment screening is also performed for each and every new candidate for Senior Management.
+Prior to appointment of Senior Management, the Company will assess the fitness and propriety of the candidates as prescribed under the Group Fit and Proper Policy.
+In addition, in line with the Employee Screening Policy Document issued by BNM, preemployment screening is also performed for every new candidate for Senior Management.

-During the FY 2019, the NRC had reviewed the proposed appointment/re-appointment of several Senior Management positions in the Group and submitted its observations to the respective Boards of the Group for consideration.
-NRC also reviewed and deliberated the succession plan for Senior

-Management of the Group and submitted their recommendation to the respective Boards of the Group for consideration.
+During the FY 2020, the NRC had reviewed the proposed appointment/re-appointment of several Senior Management positions in the Group and submitted its observations to the respective Boards of the Group for consideration.
+NRC also reviewed and deliberated the succession plan for Senior Management of the Group and submitted their recommendation to the respective Boards of the Group for consideration.

-The Senior Management profile of the Group as at 31 December 2019 is presented below:-
+The Senior Management profile of the Group as at 31 December 2020 is presented below:-